 Each of North Carolina’s state parks has special events during the year and news about facilities, trails, staff and park supporters.
 And, visitors are frequently finding new ways to explore a park’s unique cultural and natural resources.
 Check these pages to keep abreast of the news at your favorite parks.

 REI has chosen Friends of Sauratown Mountains as a finalist to receive a portion of a $35,000 grant.
 We need your vote at REI stores in Cary, Raleigh, Durham and Greensboro by April 7 to help us win this money for trail work at Pilot Mountain State Park!

 Pilot Mountain State Park uses prescribed fire or controlled burns as a management tool to restore healthy forest and grassland communities and to reduce woody fuel in the event of a wildfire.
 Historically, most areas of the landscape of the Piedmont of North Carolina experienced low to moderate severity fires from lightning on average once every five years.
 Information gathered from fire scars and tree rings on Pilot Mountain indicate that fire was at least that frequent on the exposed portions of the mountain.

-Please note the North and South River Sections are 10 and 20 miles from the mountain section of the park and have different operating hours.
-Gates are locked promptly at closing.
-There is no gate entry before or after hours, including campgrounds, except in case of medical or law enforcement emergency.
+*PLEASE NOTE: Gates are locked promptly at closing.
+There is no gate entry before or after hours, including campgrounds, except in the case of a medical or law enforcement emergency.
 No vehicles other than those registered to campers may be left in the park overnight.